Why the uproar about content marketing? Hasn’t content always been center-stage?

 Why Market Content?

-Think of content marketing as the shop-floor work force, something that's working away tirelessly regardless of the time of da.
-When utilised well, it should keep the business growing.
+Think of content marketing as the moneymaking machine, or something that's working away tirelessly regardless of the time of day.
+When utilized well, it should constantly keep the business growing.

-Here are 19 tips that will help you set up the digital marketing production line.
-After setting up the shop and putting some these strategies to work, it's only a matter of time before you see the fruits of your labour.
+Here are 19 tips that will help you set up an effective digital marketing machine for your ecommerce store.
+After setting up your shop and putting some of these strategies to work, it's only a matter of time before you see the fruits of your labor.

-You should always start at the basics.
-A good headlines is where it all starts.
-In search results, your headlines have a massive impact so use them to try to grab the attention of your potential readers.
-Try the following headline tips:
+You should always start with the basics: good headlines.
+In search results, your headlines have a massive impact.
+So, use them to try to grab the attention of your potential readers.
+The following tips should help you quite a bit:

-1. Use Power Words: Use power words in your headlines.
-These are words that convey feelings and appeal to the senses.
-Explosive, devastating, ballistic, skyrocket, panic…and also, wondrous, jubilant, mind-blowing, triumph…there are many.
-Be aware that using too many power words can make the article look spammy so find the right balance.
-Here’s an example of one of my own posts.
+1. Use Power Words: These are words that convey feelings and appeal to the senses.
+Explosive, devastating, ballistic, skyrocket, panic…and also, wondrous, jubilant, mind-blowing and triumph.
+There are many powerful words to choose from.
+Be aware that stuffing too many power words can make the article look spammy, so find the right balance.

 2. Don’t be scared of sexy: Don’t go overboard, but making your headlines sexy will help to deliver traffic.
-Sex sells, and that statement is true of pretty much every industry.
-But remember the key rule.
-Don’t write anything your mum wouldn't like!
+Sex sells, and that statement is true in pretty much every industry.
+But remember the key rule: don't write anything your mom wouldn't like!

 3. Create Intrigue: Don’t give away everything in the headline.
 Pique your readers' curiosity by exploiting the gap between their problems and the solution that you offer.

-5. Learn as You Go: Subscribe to websites such as Huffington Post, Content Marketing Institute, Copy Blogger, and many others, and observe what types of headlines are attracting the most number of tweets and shares.
-Don’t be afraid to experiment and learn from your mistakes.
+5. Learn as You Go: Subscribe to websites such as Social Media Examiner, Content Marketing Institute, Copy Blogger, and QuickSprout.
+Observe what types of headlines are attracting the most number of tweets and shares.
+Don’t be afraid to experiment, copy, and learn from your mistakes.